uoregon-libraries/rais-image-server/README.md

 ### Docker Demo

-You can run a quick demo on a Linux system by pulling the "httpd:2.4" docker image, running `./scripts/apache.sh` and then visiting `http://localhost`.
+You can run a quick demo simply by running `docker-compose up` from this project's root.
+A demo-friendly `docker-compose.yml` file has been set up for convenience, and uses nginx to serve up a web page that pulls image tiles from a proxied rais backend.

+Visit `http://localhost` (or configure a custom URL via `export URL=http://...` if you can't use "localhost" for some reason).
 Click the IIIF link, and you'll be able to see the test JP2 in two different forms using Open Seadragon: it will look the same, but its INFO response will be slightly different from one to the other due to one of the two images having an explicitly overridden info response.

-Additionally, if you put other files into `docker/images`, the `scripts/apache.sh` script will automatically add them to the OSD tile source list, allowing you to quickly test a variety of files.
+Additionally, if you put other files into `docker/images`, the docker setup scripts will automatically add them to the OSD tile source list, allowing you to quickly test a variety of files.

 Finally, you can test out the experimental DeepZoom support by choosing the second link.